cosmos/ibc-go/docs/migrations/v3-to-v4.md

 ## IBC Apps

+### ICS03 - Connection

+Crossing hellos have been removed from 03-connection handshake negotiation.
+`PreviousConnectionId` in `MsgConnectionOpenTry` has been deprecated and is no longer used by core IBC.

 ### ICS04 - Channel

 The `WriteAcknowledgement` API now takes the `exported.Acknowledgement` type instead of passing in the acknowledgement byte array directly.